antyser/wineapp-v3/supabase/README.md

 This directory contains configuration files and migration scripts for the Supabase project.

-## Storage Policies

-The file `migrations/20250409_storage_policies.sql` contains SQL statements to configure storage policies for the Wine App.
-These policies allow authenticated users to upload wine images and make them publicly accessible.

-### How to Apply Storage Policies

-1. Log in to your [Supabase Dashboard](https://app.supabase.io/).
-2. Select your project.
-3. Go to the SQL Editor (from the left sidebar).
-4. Copy the contents of `migrations/20250409_storage_policies.sql` into the SQL editor.
-5. Run the SQL script.

 ### What the Storage Policies Do

 The storage policies: